Investigation of the Spectator Effect on Light Nuclei Production in Nucleus-Nucleus Collisions at High Baryon Density Region: Summary

-In summary, the AMPT-HC model with an after-burner coalescence successfully reproduces the main trends of light nuclei production at $\sqrt{s_{\rm NN}}$ = 3 GeV.
-The spectator component contributes significantly to the low-$p_{\rm T}$ region, particularly in peripheral collisions and at forward rapidities, leading to a potential underestimation of yields in experimental extrapolations.
-Incorporating the spectator effect is therefore essential for precise yield determination in the high-baryon-density regime.
+In summary, the AMPT-HC model with an after-burner coalescence reproduces the centrality dependence of light nuclei mid-rapidity and 4$\pi$ yield at $\sqrt{s_{\rm NN}}$ = 3 GeV.
+Our calculations show that the spectator component contributes significantly to the low-$p_{\rm T}$ region, particularly in peripheral collisions and at forward rapidities, leading to a potential underestimation of yields in experimental extrapolations.
+Incorporating the spectator effect is therefore essential for precise light nuclei yield determination in the high-baryon-density regime.